cheddarking/Ballot-App-Ganache-Blockchain/README.md

 3. Open the Ganache UI app and start a local blockchain.

-4. Open the truffle folder in your terminal and run `truffle migrate --reset`.
+4. Open the truffle folder (in your cloned repo) in your terminal and run `truffle migrate --reset`.
 This will deploy the Ballot smart contract to the Ganache blockchain.

 5. Install the [Metamask Wallet extension]( https://metamask.io/download/) to your browser to interact with the blockchain.